build-on-aws/content/concepts/what-is-devops/index.md

 2. **Waiting** - Time spent waiting with machines or operators idle due to missing parts or equipment failures.
 3. **Transporting** - Moving the products or pieces when it's not needed such as changing warehouses to complete the next step when they could have been located together.
 4. **Processing** - Waste through unnecessary or wrong processing often due to poor tool or product design.
-5. **Inventory** - Having an excess of inventory on hand
+5. **Inventory** - Having an excess of inventory on hand.
 6. **Motion** - Making movements that aren't productively contributing such as looking for parts, tools, or documents.
 7. **Defects** - When the product is created incorrectly and inspection, rework, and scrapping is required.

 But if this approach to manufacturing predated the Waterfall methodology, why didn’t it address some of the problems in it?
-Well, Lean Manufacturing didn’t reach American software development processes until the 1980s and '90s.
+Well, Lean Manufacturing didn’t reach software development processes until the 1980s and '90s.
 And that set the stage for the eventual rise of DevOps itself.

 This is just a quick summary of Lean Manufacturing, but you can go directly to the source to learn more with [The Toyota Way to Lean Leadership](https://www.goodreads.com/en/book/show/11722275), or dig more into Lean in software with [The Lean Startup](https://www.goodreads.com/en/book/show/10127019).